 Ultimate Rewards also allows users to book rental cars with several different companies through the platform.
 You can filter search results by car size, price level or your favorite rental company.

-One unique feature of Ultimate Rewards is the ability to book “Things to do” in your vacation destination.
-To help users book their whole trip in one place (with the flexibility of using rewards points), Chase offers experiences such as theme park tickets, city tours and spa services directly through their platform.
+One unique feature of Ultimate Rewards is the ability to book “things to do” in your vacation destination.
+To help users book their whole trip in one place (with the flexibility of using rewards points), Chase offers experiences such as theme park tickets, city tours and spa services directly through its platform.

 Booking vacation rentals

 If you prefer vacation rental properties to hotels, Ultimate Rewards also lets you book these stays through the site.
-While the listings might not be as diverse as sites like Airbnb or HomeAway, Ultimate Rewards includes hundreds of vacation rental listings from apartment complexes and individual owners.
+While the listings might not be as diverse as Airbnb or VRBO, Ultimate Rewards includes hundreds of vacation rental listings from apartment complexes and individual owners.

 Cruise bookings are the only Ultimate Rewards travel category not powered by Expedia and are the most limited in terms of available bookings.
 Only two cruise lines were offering deals on Ultimate Rewards when we tried a search – Celebrity Cruises and Norwegian Cruises.
 It is also much more difficult to filter your search results, as you can only search by destination, not trip length or dates.

 Every day, Chase offers special prices on hotel stays, vacation rentals and experiences through Ultimate Rewards.
 By searching through that day’s deals, you can find better savings at your destination.

 Is booking a trip through Ultimate Rewards worth it?